 Content knowledge for teaching is developed over the course of a career, so Knowles does not expect candidates to display mastery of this kind of knowledge.
 Rather, we seek candidates who have the propensity to be challenged and excited (rather than threatened) by the prospect of having to learn more about the fundamental concepts and practices of the discipline, especially those they think they have already mastered.

 Knowles Teaching Fellowships are explicitly designed to support beginning high school teachers; hence we are seeking candidates who are committed to working with adolescents and teaching math or science at the high school level.
 We do not expect candidates to display a mastery of teaching when they apply.
 Rather, we are seeking candidates who understand that teaching is highly complex, intellectually challenging work and recognize that, regardless of other experiences they may have had, it will take them considerable time and effort to become outstanding teachers.

-Outstanding professional teachers have the ability to communicate clearly, plan for instruction, demonstrate flexibility, and work productively with all students.
-They are curious about the larger implications of teaching practices and educational policies on their teaching and have a well-developed habit of reflection.
+Outstanding professional teachers have the ability to communicate effectively to support students’ learning, plan and be flexible, and work productively with diverse individuals.
+They are curious about the larger implications of teaching practices and educational policies and have a well-developed habit of reflection.
 Furthermore, they are willing to share and receive critical feedback from others and demonstrate the capacity to learn from both failure and success for the purposes of improving teaching.
-Outstanding professional teachers have consistently high expectations for every learner, recognize the various strengths students bring with them to the classroom and leverage those strengths during instruction.
-They also critically examine their own practices with the goal of promoting equitable learning opportunities for all students.
+Outstanding professional teachers have consistently high expectations for every learner recognizing the various strengths students bring with them to the classroom.
+They also critically examine their own practices with the goal of leveraging these strengths and promoting equitable learning opportunities for all students.
 Knowles seeks candidates who are developing these characteristics from previous experiences and display the propensity to continue to develop them as teachers.